 Trauma changes the way our brains work.

-EMDR is a psychiatric treatment that helps resolve some of those changes.
+EMDR is a therapeutic treatment that helps resolve some of those changes.
 Therefore, healing approaches must take individual differences into account.
-This is something we strongly believe and practice at Counterbalance Counseling.
+This is something we strongly believe and practice at Counterbalance Counseling & Psychiatry.

-At Counterbalance Counseling, our psyichiatrists are also trained in other modalities to treat trauma and its intersecting mental health experiences ranging from Trauma-Informed CBT, Prolonged Exposure Therapy, and Cognitive Processing Therapy.
+At Counterbalance Counseling & Psychiatry, our providers are also trained in other modalities to treat trauma and its intersecting mental health experiences ranging from Trauma-Informed CBT, Prolonged Exposure Therapy, and Cognitive Processing Therapy.